HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/search/IncludeWebContentViewerPortlet.md

-# How to include pages containing Web Content Viewer Portlet in Portal Seedlist
+# How to include pages containing the Web Content Viewer portlet in a portal seedlist

 ## Applies to